Events Slated January 17 at Orchard Ridge Campus and January 27 at Auburn Hills Campus

 A question and answer session will immediately follow Coleman’s presentation.
 The event will also feature music, spoken word, and reflections from OCC students, staff, faculty, and community members on how King's legacy has shaped their lives.

 “Look at me.
 I wasn’t supposed to be here,” said Coleman.
 “If I can rise above my challenges to learn to speak; relocate cross-country, wheelchair-bound and alone; overcome poverty; earn a college degree; jump from airplanes; and motivate thousands – you, too, can rise above your obstacles to live an Unconfined Life.”

 About Christopher D. Coleman

 Christopher D. Coleman is America's Unconfined Life Coach, motivational speaker, author, and confidence-builder.
 He is the founder and CEO of the Unconfined Life Institute, Inc.

-With five campuses in Oakland County, OCC is Michigan’s No. 1 transfer institution, offering nearly 100 degrees and certificates.
+With multi campus system in Oakland County, OCC is Michigan’s No. 1 transfer institution, offering nearly 100 degrees and certificates.
 The College empowers academic and developmental experiences, allowing students to reach their potential and enhance their communities.
 More than 1 million students have enrolled in the college since it opened in 1965.
 A seven-person Board of Trustees governs OCC.
 Board members are elected on a non-partisan, at-large basis, serve as volunteers and are not paid.
 Mission statement: OCC is committed to empowering our students to succeed and advancing our community.
 Learn more at oaklandcc.edu or CCDI at https://www.oaklandcc.edu/diversity/mission.aspx